Table of Contents

-Cycle maps is a really nice touch on the Garmin GPS
+Cycle Maps are a Really Nice Touch on the Garmin GPS

 Cycle Maps comes as a preloaded feature on this device.
 It has directions provided with turn by turn instructions along with an alarm feature for any approaching elevation or sharp turn.
 As many as three round-trip suggestions can be chosen on it to make the rider aware of new routes.
 All the rider needs to do is choose the distance and select a starting direction and the Edge 1030 will do the rest.

 Fans of Strava will be able to make use of the latest versions of Strava Live Segments, while the premium users will be given updates and access to real-time races that are decked against personal best times.
 A new feature called the Segment Explore is also included in this device, which allows the rider to view popular segments that are nearby.

 Are you planning to use your cycling as a training exercise?
 If so then the Edge 1030 has another unique feature.
 This is known as the TrainingPeaks Connect IQ app.
 This allows you to put in the details regarding your workout up on the Edge 1030.
 This device gives you real-time alerts regarding targets that you need to reach in order to complete the workout or intervals that you need to take in between.
 So as to not overextend yourself.
 The Edge 1030 comes with the latest flush mount for a sleeker look and is well worth a look.

 The Garmin Edge 820 GPS